jorgebucaran/hyperapp/docs/index.md

 # Index

-Below is an alphabetical list of terms and concepts used throughout the documentation.
+Below is an alphabetical list of some of the terms and concepts used throughout the documentation.
 Click on a link to find out more.

 ##### A
 [events.action](/docs/api.md#events-action)<br>